 How To Plan For Healthcare Needs Before Retirement

 When I was working towards financial independence, I always baked in the cost of healthcare and inputted a 5% annual healthcare cost growth rate.
 Healthcare costs, childcare costs, and tuition costs are three of the fastest growing costs in America.
+For early retirees, being able to generate enough passive income to pay for these expenses is the bare minimum.

 To determine my healthcare cost in retirement, I asked my employer what the full non-subsidized healthcare cost they paid per month for me was, then I built my healthcare cost model.